This curious rotating garden boasts automatic watering and space for up to 90 plants at any given time.

 Seedlings are started in handy seed cups filled with organic soil and fertilizer, 30 of which can fit into the incubator located below the rotating upper part.
 These are also automatically watered, and all you have to do is ensure the water reservoir stays full.
 (It can go up to 10 days and a warning will pop up if you forget.)

-"We looked into other hydroponic solutions, but they only allowed us to grow a few herbs in the kitchen and did not really made a difference in our food expense.
+"We looked into other hydroponic solutions, but they only allowed us to grow a few herbs in the kitchen and did not really make a difference in our food expense.
 Everything we grew was gone in 1 to 2 meals."

-With 60 plants approaching harvest and 30 sprouting below, you're able to have a continuous supply of fresh produce: "There are 90 available spots, so with a good rotation, you can have 2-4 large vegetables a day, every day."
-When asked about competing space for larger plants, a spokesperson told TreeHugger that each plant has about a foot of vertical length to grow, so you'd have to harvest once the height hits the center green "O".
+With 60 plants approaching harvest and 30 plants sprouting below, you're able to have a continuous supply of fresh produce: "There are 90 available spots, so with a good rotation, you can have 2-4 large vegetables a day, every day."
+When asked about competing for space for larger plants, a spokesperson told TreeHugger that each plant has about a foot of vertical length to grow, so you'd have to harvest once the height hits the center green "O".
 Each plant is encapsulated into a self-contained "pod" which includes the soil and seed, so the plants are firmly rooted.
 These pods are then locked into place, so there isn't risk of the larger vegetables falling out.

 OGarden boasts the ability to grow everything from kale, celery, Swiss chard, bok choy, and strawberries, to sweet and hot peppers, cherry tomatoes, green onions, and plenty of herbs.
 There are 20 different kinds to choose from and they can be grown simultaneously.